stuartWagenius/echinaceaLab/README.md

 ## Installation

-You can download the [zip ball](https://github.com/stuartWagenius/echinaceaLab/zipball/master) or [tar ball](https://github.com/stuartWagenius/echinaceaLab/tarball/master), decompress and run `R CMD INSTALL` on it.

-Alternatively, you can install then use the **devtools** package to install the development version.
+You can install then use the **devtools** package to install the development version.
 Run this code:

 ```r
 install.packages("devtools")